srpayd/MachineLearning-Python/README.md

 The description and coding of each variable is described in more detail in the following sections.

-*Note: Datasets for this study are not allowed to published.
+*Note: The datasets are restricted for this study.